 Telus has to deal with a continuous flow of massive investment to keep up with its other competitors.
 It is true that Telus is currently stealing customers from Shaw but the client acquisition cost is very high (some promotions included laptops giveaways).
 Also, mobile subscribers only grew by 1.3% in 2013, the slowest pace in the firm’s history.

-Emera is an energy and service company.
+Emera TSE:EMA is an energy and service company.
 Emera’s main market is Nova Scotia as it owns Nova Scotia Power, the province’s main electricity provider.
-Emera actually owns power plants and distributes natural gas in Canada, the USA and the Caribbean.
+Emera actually owns power plants and distributes natural gas in Canada, the USA, and the Caribbean.
 It is actively developing more energy projects in Eastern Canada.

 Emera is pretty much alone in its main market which provides a very good income flow year after year.
 As long as EMA is using this cash flow to generate more projects, we should see consistent sales growth.
 Notably, 2 projects (a participation in Maritime Link and an undersea power cable) should be under operation for 2017.
 The future looks bright for EMA as it shows several projects for the next decade.
-Both revenues and EPS are growing steady over the past five years and the dividend has grown accordingly.
+Both revenues and EPS are growing steadily over the past five years and the dividend has grown accordingly.
 EMA is definitely a strong utility to hold.

-Considering the weaker Canadian economy outlook for 2015, EMA growth might not be spectacular in 2015.
+Considering the weaker Canadian economic outlook for 2015, EMA growth might not be spectacular in 2015.
 We see this stock as a defensive play to benefit from a relatively high dividend if the economy is not doing so well.
 If we are wrong, EMA will simply continue to grow higher.
 It’s a win-win for this pick for 2015!

-Gluskin Sheff & Associates Inc provides discretionary investment management services to high net worth private clients and institutional investors in Canada and abroad.
+Gluskin Sheff & Associates Inc TSE:GS provides discretionary investment management services to high net worth private clients and institutional investors in Canada and abroad.

 The company evolves in a highly profitable market and has become appealing to other big players looking for a takeover target.
 I also like the fact that private clients tend to be more loyal than the average.
 In 2014, GS made an acquisition (Blair Franklin) instead of being bought out by a bigger player.
 I still think it can happen in the future.
 In the meantime, private wealth management is where the money is for any of the financials.
 Many analysts see this stock over $30.
 We are definitely in a good time to add this growth stock.